stevepolitodesign/rails-authentication-from-scratch/README.md

 >
 > - The `remember` method first regenerates a new `remember_token` to ensure these values are being rotated and can't be used more than once.
 We get the `regenerate_remember_token` method from [has_secure_token](https://api.rubyonrails.org/classes/ActiveRecord/SecureToken/ClassMethods.html#method-i-has_secure_token).
 Next, we assigned this value to a [cookie](https://api.rubyonrails.org/classes/ActionDispatch/Cookies.html).
 The call to [permanent](https://api.rubyonrails.org/classes/ActionDispatch/Cookies/ChainedCookieJars.html#method-i-permanent) ensures the cookie won't expire until 20 years from now.
 The call to [encrypted](https://api.rubyonrails.org/classes/ActionDispatch/Cookies/ChainedCookieJars.html#method-i-encrypted) ensures the value will be encrypted.
 This is vital since this value is used to identify the user and is being set in the browser.
 > - The `forget` method deletes the cookie and regenerates a new `remember_token` to ensure these values are being rotated and can't be used more than once.
-> - We updated the `current_user` method by adding a conditional to first try and find the user by the session, and then fallback to finding the user be the cookie.
+> - We updated the `current_user` method by adding a conditional to first try to find the user by the session, and then fallback to finding the user by the cookie.
 This is the logic that allows a user to completely exit their browser and still remain logged in when they return to the website since the cookie will still be set.

 ## Step 16: Update Sessions Controller